The world's leading automated proofreading software

 They are almost everywhere in our lives today, roaming far and wide, and yet as consumers we hardly notice them.
 We know them best in retail but we also find them in transport and logistics to track deliveries, in healthcare for labelling and packaging, and virtually everywhere else in our world.

 “They” are the common barcode.
-Whether you are in regulatory affairs in the pharmaceutical industry, a graphic designer in an artwork or pre-media agency, in quality control, packaging or printing – here are the big three tips to help you create a perfect barcode or 2D symbol.
+Whether you are in regulatory affairs in the pharmaceutical industry, a graphic designer in an artwork or pre-media agency, in quality control, packaging or printing – here are the big three tips to help you create a perfect barcode or 2D symbol and maintain barcode compliance.

 1. It’s all about Contrast